mofas/apply-algo/HW2.md

 Now, we assume it will cost 4 for each increment at most, 2 is the same before; 1 for update `max_d` so we know how far we need to check to flip all digit to 0 when we reset; another 1 for fliping that digit to 0 in resetting operation.
 Those 2 cost happens only when `max_d` need to be updated.
 Therefore, we only need 1 cost when we reset the counter, that is for reseting the `max_d`.
 All other costs are covered by increment.

-In short, the total cost is small than 4n, and it is still O(n) operation average.
+In short, the total cost is small than 4n, and it is still O(n).

 # 6. What is the total cost of executing n of the stack operations PUSH, POP, and MULTIPOP, assuming that the stack begins with s0 objects and finishes with sn objects?